streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 ### Example manifest

-The Substreams manifest for the accompanying project sets up the required `substreams-sink-files-v0.1.0.spkg`, `substreams.sink.files.v1.Lines` and `sf.ethereum.type.v2.Block` protobufs and reference to the `map_eth_block_for_sink` module handler.
+The Substreams manifest for the accompanying project sets up the required `substreams-sink-files-v0.1.0.spkg`, `substreams.sink.files.v1.Lines` and `sf.ethereum.type.v2.Block` protobufs and includes a reference to the `map_eth_block_for_sink` module handler.

 {% code overflow="wrap" %}